 The Military/Marine RZR (MRZR) is an all-weather, ultra-light mobility vehicle currently in service with the United States Marines and U.S Army Special Operations Task Force units.

-The beauty of this vehicle is that it can be deployed over long distances by almost any military aircraft including the Bell V-22 Osprey.
-It has proven itself to be fairly effective in transporting troops and proving logistical support in remote locations.
+The beauty of this vehicle is that it can be deployed over long distances by almost any military aircraft, including the Bell V-22 Osprey.
+It has proven itself to be fairly effective in transporting troops and providing logistical support in remote locations.
 The vehicle has a payload capacity of about 680 kg.